 At UB's student-run newspaper, The Spectrum, her investigations exposed the university's hands-off approach to protecting students from absentee landlordism and crime, and the campus's dangerous illegal fraternities.
 Her stories were featured in Huffington Post, USA Today and PBS.
 College Media Matters called her a "standout young journalist."
 She's also featured in Allison Fine's book "Matterness."

 Lisa also co-launched The Spectrum's first-ever online newscast, Spectrum 360, in which she anchored, produced and reported for the show.

 As a reporter for The Buffalo News, Western New York's biggest daily newspaper, Lisa continued to cover news events and crime -- including homicides and gang activity (for one story, she interviewed a man in jail).

 She interned at ABC World News in New York City, NBC-affiliate WGRZ-TV and the Tonawanda News.
-She then became a producer at Time Warner Cable News Buffalo — with a long-term goal of becoming an investigative reporter.
+She then became a producer at Spectrum News Buffalo — with a long-term goal of becoming an investigative reporter.